 In previous annual reports, the term "orphan dam" has been defined in several different ways.
-In this report, DEM uses the following definition: An orphan dam is one in which no owner can be identified.
-Through 2016, DEM has identified the following 1 orphan dam:
+Beginning in 2016, DEM began using the following definition: An orphan dam is one in which no owner can be identified.
+Through 2017, DEM has identified the following one orphan dam: